 2. Food Prep

-In general the Prep time/Cook time given in a recipe can or cannot be realistic, so I take this with a grain of salt.
+In general, the Prep time/Cook time given in a recipe can or cannot be realistic, so I take this with a grain of salt.
 The majority of my time in the kitchen is prepping.
-If you can work it out to prep the day(s) BEFORE or in early morning/afternoon, it will really save time when you cook dinner.
+If you can work it out to prep the day(s) BEFORE or in the early morning/afternoon, it will really save time when you cook dinner.
 Food Prep is probably the most tedious part of making a recipe!
 One idea would be to pick one day and food prep what you can for all of your meals for the entire week and put the ingredients in containers/Tupperware.

 3. Know Your Favorite Flavors